What ICT Can Do for Climate Change Adaptation

 - "Adaptation" contributes to "mitigation"

-- The eight risks of climate change
+- What NEC can contribute to addressing the eight risks of climate change

 ICT as the cornerstone of observation and monitoring for predicting and forecasting climate change